smartcontractkit/full-blockchain-solidity-course-js/CONTRIBUTING.md

 # How do I make a contribution?

-Never made an open source contribution before?
+Never made an open-source contribution before?
 Wondering how contributions work in this project?
-Here's a quick rundown!
+Here's a quick run-down!

 - Find an issue that you want to address or a feature that you would like to add.